-Changes in the Group's ownership interest in a subsidiary company that do not result in the Group losing control over the subsidiary company are accounted for as equity transactions.
-The carrying amounts of the Group's interest and the non-controlling interests are adjusted to reflect the changes in their relative interests in the subsidiary companies.
+Changes in the Group's ownership interest in a subsidiary that do not result in the Group losing control over the subsidiary are accounted for as equity transactions.
+The carrying amounts of the Group's interest and the non-controlling interests are adjusted to reflect the changes in their relative interests in the subsidiaries.
 Any difference between the amount by which the non-controlling interests are adjusted and the fair value of consideration paid or received is recognised directly in equity and attributed to the owners of the parent.

-When the Group loses control of a subsidiary company, a gain or loss calculated as the difference between:
+When the Group loses control of a subsidiary, a gain or loss calculated as the difference between:

-- i) the aggregate of the fair value of the consideration received and the fair value of any retained interest; and - ii) the carrying amount of the assets (including goodwill), and liabilities of the subsidiary company and any non-controlling interest at the date when control is lost;
+- i) the aggregate of the fair value of the consideration received and the fair value of any retained interest; and - ii) the carrying amount of the assets (including goodwill), and liabilities of the subsidiary and any non-controlling interest at the date when control is lost;

 is recognised in profit or loss.
-The subsidiary company's cumulative gain or loss which has been recognised in other comprehensive income and accumulated in equity are reclassified to profit or loss or where applicable, transferred directly to retained earnings.
+The subsidiary's cumulative gain or loss which has been recognised in other comprehensive income and accumulated in equity are reclassified to profit or loss or where applicable, transferred directly to retained earnings.
 Any investment retained is recognised at fair value.

-In the Company's separate financial statements, investments in subsidiary companies are stated at cost less impairment losses.
+In the Company's separate financial statements, investments in subsidiaries are stated at cost less impairment losses.

-2.4.2 Associated companies
+2.4.2 Associates

-Associated companies are entities in which the Group has significant influence.
+Associates are entities in which the Group has significant influence.
 Significant influence is the power through board representations to participate in the financial and operating policy decisions of the investee but is not control or joint control over those policies.

-Investments in unquoted associated companies are accounted for in the consolidated financial statements using the equity method of accounting based on the latest audited financial statements and supplemented by management financial statements of the associated companies made up to the Group's financial year end.
+Investments in unquoted associates are accounted for in the consolidated financial statements using the equity method of accounting based on the latest audited financial statements and supplemented by management financial statements of the associates made up to the Group's financial year end.